avine/formation-angular-base/Workbook/08_services.md

 - Remove the `x` from `xdescribe()` that you added previously to re-enable the tests

-- Create a minimalist class `CatalogStubService` that will replace the `CatalogService` (such as you did above for the `BasketService`)
+- Create a minimalist class `CatalogResourceStub` that will replace the `CatalogResource` (such as you did above for the `BasketResource`)

-- Provide the 2 stubs in `app.component.spec.ts`
+- Provide the 2 stubs in `app.spec.ts`

 - Provide a value for `APP_TITLE` injection token